 Why Aquinas: Great Books

 Hear from Dr. Andrew Moore, Director of Great Books at St. Thomas University, about why the Aquinas: Great Books Program might be a good fit for your first year.

+The program links together THREE of your first-year courses: English, Political Science, and Philosophy.
+The professors for those courses work together, collaborating on the reading list and leading class discussions.
 In addition to your Aquinas courses, you will still have room in your schedule for two more classes per semester from other fields that interest you.

-After you have completed the Aquinas Program, you will move into your second year and choose courses from any academic field that interests you, whether these courses had roots in Aquinas: Great Books or not.
+Aquinas: Great Books is strictly a first-year program.
+When you have completed the course, you will receive first-year credit in English, Philosophy, and Political Science.
+In second year you will be free to major in whatever discipline you choose.
 Aquinas students pursue majors and minors from all disciplines at St. Thomas and are well-prepared for the reading, writing, and critical analysis that each department demands.